chefnoname/algorithmPractice/README.md

 # algorithmPractice

-You can never be too good at algortithims, am I right?
+You can never be too good at algortithms, am I right?